wso2/carbon-analytics/features/org.wso2.carbon.siddhi.editor.core.feature/src/main/resources/docker-export/DOCKER-README.md

 Purpose of each file in the above archive is as follows.

 - **README.md**: This readme file.
-- **docker-compose.yml**: Docker Compose file which contains Docker configurations to build and run the Docker container.
+- **Dockerfile**: File which contains Docker configurations to build the docker image.
 - **siddhi-files**: Directory which contains Siddhi files.

 ## How to Run?